-License Cards are specific to each plug-in.
-You will receive the appropriate License Cards for the plug-ins that you purchase.
+License Cards are specific to each plug-in or software option.
+You will receive the appropriate License Cards for the plug-ins and options that you purchase.
 License Cards have a small punch-out plastic chip called a GSM cutout.